 Serves 8

-- 1/2 oz. dried porcini mushrooms
+- 1/2 ounces dried porcini mushrooms

-- 1/2 oz. dried shiitake mushrooms
+- 1/2 ounces dried shiitake mushrooms

 - 3/4 cup pearled barley